 After graduating from elementary and high school at Liberty Christian Academy, young Jerry earned his Bachelor’s degree in Religious Studies and History at Liberty University.
 Then, with a letter of recommendation written by Senator Ted Kennedy, he entered the prestigious University of Virginia School of Law.

 In 1987, Jerry obtained his Juris Doctor degree and was licensed to practice law in Virginia.
-A few months later he married Becki Tilley—also a graduate of Liberty— whom he had known for several years.
+A few months later he married Becki Tilley, who attended Liberty and who he had known for several years.
 They bought a farmhouse outside of Lynchburg and began their family, now consisting of: Jerry “Trey” Falwell III (married to Sarah), Charles Wesley (married to Laura), and Caroline Grace.
 They are the grandparents of one baby girl (Virginia Rose), and another granddaughter is on her way.